BuiTuanAnh22/Analytic-of-a-business/README.md

 # Data-analysis
-All pproject about data analyst
+All project about data analyst I've been doing